Chinggis6/TengeridHome/.cheat/vim.md

 sview - split view in read only mode

 # Normal mode (ESC)

+cit - change inside tag
+yit - yank inside tag
+ci" - change inside ""
+ci' - change inside '
+ctX - change until X (not including) cfX - change until X (and including)

+cb - change to word beginning (and not including) db - delete to word beginning

+ce/de - delete to word end (and including (strangely), and also cw works the same when it should not and instead change the WORD under cursor)

+## Searching

+/[abc] search for a, b, or c CHARACTERS

+ga - print ascii, hex, and octal values of character under cursor g8 - print hex value of character under cursor ge  - jump to the end of previous word (also gE) g^g - give info about current position
+	- print column, line, word, and byte for current position

+## Scrolling

+^y - scroll up one line
+^e - scroll down one line (e for extra)

+zz - center the line (z.)
+zt - top the line
+zb - bottom the line

 ## Spelling
 zg - good word, add to spelling dictionary